Observations from Photo Retouching

 Retouching Family Portraits

-Recently I worked on two sets of outdoor portraits, from two different families, shot by two different photographers.
+I recently worked on two sets of outdoor family portraits shot by different photographers.

-The first set had images that were overexposed by about two stops, resulting in overly bright faces and washed-out hair highlights.
-Additionally, all the photos were crooked.
-I guess the photographer had one leg shorter than the other :-) The images were also cropped too tightly, making it impossible to print or frame them without cutting off body parts of family members.
+The first set was overexposed by about two stops, resulting in overly bright faces and washed-out hair highlights.
+All the photos were crooked—I guess the photographer had one leg shorter than the other :-) The images were also cropped too tightly, making it impossible to print or frame them without cutting off body parts of family members.

 This photographer is a wedding-portrait photographer with ten years experience according to his website.
-A look at the EXIF data revealed he used Lightroom.
 His editing and masking were poorly executed, leaving behind clearly visible halos and artifacts.

 The second set of family photos had some images that were too dark, others too bright, and one photo had its contrast lowered so much that it was a mostly grey image with no shadows or highlights.
 The photographer’s poor masking techniques left obvious and sharp outlines around the subjects after the photographer did a terrible job of blurring the backgrounds.